Game Engine Definition

 Modern video game engines come in a huge range of shapes and sizes.
 Each engine tends to have their own particular way of working, in terms of tool pipeline & programming/scripting language used.
 This means that although some skills (such as programming & design) may be transferable, much of the development process is usually game engine specific.

 Most modern commercial engines such as Unreal Engine, Unity 3D and CryEngine are capable of handling 2D and 3D game development.
-Most high end commercial solutions feature state-of-the-art real-time graphics rendering, a built in physics engine and have complex built-in visual editors with drag and drop scene editing to help streamline the game design process.
+Most high end commercial solutions feature a state-of-the-art real-time graphics rendering engine, a built in physics engine and have complex built-in visual editors with drag and drop scene editing to help streamline the game design process.

 Most commercial game engines are cross-platform, with multiple possible build targets.
 This makes it easier for the game developer to create versions for all the popular home computer, games console and mobile platforms from the same game code and assets, with minimal changes for each target.